VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 = 2.3.3 =

+- Fix: If mobile is detected with the browser, threads are locked to 2 threads.
+This has been tested with 7 different phones (Thanks `@Radioactive3D` ) to resolve mobile mining issues on iPhone and Android.
 - Fix: CSS fix for VY256 to be more theme compatible
 - Add: Shortcode `roundup=TRUE` which rounds up to nearest point as after 1 point as currently you lose hashes in between after the first point you earned (not a default)
 - Add: Earned function to allow to show total earned over all time rather than a sum of current.
 (Useful for book keeping)
-- Fix: Logo and branding adjustment.
+- Fix: Logo and branding adjustment. `Why yes its bigger.`
-- Fix: If mobile is detected with the browser, threads are locked to 2 threads.
-This fixes some issues with the WASM issue that is known.
-NOTE: This will be disabled once the bug is resolved.
 - Fix: Less emphasis on the hash rate as changed wording to 'Effort' and moved the Current Algo to the hash rate bar.

 = 2.3.2 =